 Last week was the six-month anniversary of the shootings at Virginia Tech where twenty-seven students and five professors lost their lives.
 Knowing this, several Christian groups, including Campus Crusade, and twenty-five churches hosted a two-night event on the Virginia Tech campus.
-The guest speaker was Ravi Zacharias, author and visiting professor at Oxford University.

 • Over 2,500 students, faculty and staff attended on Tuesday